 MDAO also decides the share of funds from the treasury that can be allocated to different risk groups.

 Metaverse DAO can serve as a vital tool for the metaverse to bring new definitions of an autonomous structure to a metaverse world.
 From decentralization benefits to revamping the organization structure to a more democratic one, DAO in the metaverse is perceived as a novel method to encourage all members of the business, such as the management, users, workers, and customers, onto the same platform for control and decision making.
-It has all the necessary ingredients required for empowering community members to take control of the metaverse while allowing them to earn a passive income and reap, in the truest sense, the rewards of being an active and responsible community member.
+Moreover, It has all the necessary ingredients required for empowering community members to take control of the metaverse while allowing them to earn a passive income and reap, in the truest sense, the rewards of being an active and responsible community member.